Why Feminine Hygiene Is So Important And What To Do About It

 - Shave in the shower, towards the end of your bath because your pores will be open at this time and it would make the hairs fall off more easily.

 All in all, if you want to shave off the hair guarding your vagina completely, make sure you try as much as possible to avoid getting cuts.
-Your vulva is not a great place to have a cut related infection.
+Your lady parts are not a great place to have a cut related infection.

 Alternatively, seek the help of a professional and consider a Brazilian or bikini line waxing.